Roberto Lint Sagarena

 Course Description

-In this seminar we will critically examine fictional worlds in literature, cinema, and games.
-Worldbuilding synthesizes and transforms our understanding of reality into fantastic settings such as Middle-Earth, Star Wars, or even colonial exploration narratives.
-We will critically examine the multidisciplinary use of origin stories, symbols and myths, invented histories, and imagined geographies in constructing new universes.
+In this seminar we will survey and critically examine fictional worlds in literature, cinema, and games as well the invention of places, cultures, and shared beliefs in the real world.
+Worldbuilding synthesizes concepts and stretches our understanding of possible realities through fantastic settings such as Middle-Earth, the Star Wars universe, or Barbie-land.
+Worldmaking does the same thing in our lived world through the invention of origin-stories, shared symbols and myths, invented traditions, and imagined geographies.
 Among the questions we will consider are: How do we conceive of coherent places and times?
 What real world consequences do fictional worlds have on popular beliefs and practices?
 Students will design their own well-researched and richly detailed worlds during the semester.
 3 hrs. sem.

 Terms Taught